-FSSAI License Requirements for Non-Organic and Organic Food Exporters
+FSSAI License Requirements for Food Exporters

 Since the inception of the green revolution after independence, India has been one of the biggest exporters of food and grain to the world.
 In our country, exporters of food products need FSSAI License to export food products to other countries.
 Considering the profitability in the business of exporting food products, many vendors have applied to get FSSAI certificates.
 In this text, we will look at the various requirements associated with engaging in food products export from the country.